Difegue/LANraragi/tools/Documentation/api-documentation/miscellaneous-other-api.md

 {% api-method-spec %}
 {% api-method-request %}
-{% api-method-path-parameters %}
+{% api-method-query-parameters %}
 {% api-method-parameter name="id" type="string" required=false %}
 ID of an archive.
 Passing this will show only one `<entry\>` for the given ID in the result, instead of all the archives.
 {% endapi-method-parameter %}
-{% endapi-method-path-parameters %}
+{% endapi-method-query-parameters %}
 {% endapi-method-request %}

 {% api-method-response %}